techtraits/techtraits-blog/_posts/2011-10-02-iphone-sdk-tabbars.markdown

 <h3>Step 5: Setting Up the App Delegate</h3>

 In the TabBarAppDelegate.h header file we define instances of the UITabBarController as well as the two views we have just setup.
-We create properties for these variables an also declare he relevent classes and import the relevent header files.
+We create properties for these variables an also declare he relevant classes and import the relevant header files.
 The final code should look something like this: